mitscheltobi/Leuz-python/README.md

   2. You can also execute [leuz.py](leuz.py) manually afterwards to calculate the EM measures for your specified data & timeframe.
 Upon completion results will be printed to the terminal and saved to [/_results](/_results).
 Use `leuz.py -h` for help on arguments and flags.

 ### Timeframe definition
-Please note that the calculations of the EM measures correspond to different timeframes, as some calculations need to drop some years because they need to calculate deltas.
+Please note that the calculations of the EM measures correspond to different timeframes, as some calculations drop the first 1-2 years because they need to form deltas.
-- For EM1 & EM4 the result will reflect the timeframe supplied (by commandline arguments -fy & -ly) -1.
+- For EM1 & EM4 the result will reflect the timeframe supplied (by commandline arguments -fy & -ly) - 1.
 So in the case of `-fy 2012` and `-ly 2020` -> EM1 & EM4 timeframe = 2013-2020 (inclusive)
-- For EM2 & EM3 the result will reflect the timeframe supplied -2.
+- For EM2 & EM3 the result will reflect the timeframe supplied - 2.
 So in the case `-fy 2012 -ly 2020` -> EM1 & EM4 timeframe = 2014-2020 (inclusive)
-- To just get the result for the year 2015 you must therefore supply `-fy 2014 -ly 2015` for EM1 & EM4 (although it might not make sense to calculate these measures for just 1 year) and `-fy 2013 -ly 2015` for EM2 & EM3.
+- To just get the result for just the year 2015 for example you must therefore supply `-fy 2014 -ly 2015` for EM1 & EM4 (although it might not make sense to calculate these measures for just 1 year) and `-fy 2013 -ly 2015` for EM2 & EM3.
+- If you calculate all 4 measures at once you will still get results in different timeframes.

 ## Dependencies
 Please use [**Python 3.10 or later**](https://www.python.org/downloads/) to run scripts.